shyams2012/Go_mini_project/README.md

 # Mini Project

 # How to run project
-Create a database having name "mini_project" in mysql
+*Create a database having name "mini_project" in mysql

+*Create .env file and give appropriate username and password as given in .env_example file

 & run below command